redheadmann/redheadboi/README.md

 -->

-- 🔭 I’m surviving college.
+- 🔭 I’m graduating college in Summer of 2025.

 - 🌱 I’m currently learning applied Mathematics at BYU.
 It's a lot of Python.
 Very cool.

 - 📫 How to reach me: You can email me at hkf22@byu.edu

-- ⚡ Fun fact: I speak German, Ukrainian, AND English!
-Having lived in Europe though, that's not too impressive.
-I'm working on Russian, though!